Aliabad, Momenabad

-Aliabad (علي اباد, also Romanized as ‘Alīābād; also known as Ali Abad Mo’men Abad) is a village in Momenabad Rural District, in the Central District of Sarbisheh County, South Khorasan Province, Iran.
-At the 2006 census, its population was 400, in 102 families.
+Aliabad (علي اباد) (Note: Also romanized as ‘Alīābād; also known as Ali Abad Mo’men Abad) is a village in Momenabad Rural District of the Central District in Sarbisheh County, South Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 400 in 102 households.
+The following census in 2011 counted 459 people in 134 households.
+The 2016 census measured the population of the village as 449 people in 134 households.